davecporter/portfolio/README.md

 ## Dave Porter Data Science Portfolio

 Welcome!
-Here you will find examples of my data processing, data analysis and machine learning skills in R and Python.
+Here you will find examples of my data processing, data analysis, machine learning and dashboarding skills in R and Python.

 ### File Contents